This post may contain affiliate links. Please read my disclosure and privacy policy.

 banana snack cake slice lifted on spatula.

-Why You’ll Love It
+Why You’ll Love This Banana Snack Cake Recipe

 It’s easy to customize.
 If you don’t have peanut butter on hand, you can use almond butter, cashew butter, or any other nut or seed butter you like.
 You can also add any mix-ins you like, such as fresh raspberries, blueberries, or some chocolate chips.
 (The chocolate chips turn this into my kids’ favorite healthy dessert!)

 It’s gluten-free.
 Since this recipe doesn’t call for any flour, it’s naturally gluten-free.
-It’s also paleo friendly, if you swap the peanut butter for almond butter.
+It’s also Paleo-friendly if you swap the peanut butter for almond butter.

 It’s perfect for meal prep.
 Once you slice this banana cake, you can store the slices in an airtight container in the fridge for up to a week.
 It makes a quick snack or breakfast on the go!